Keep-up-sharma/TutorialNet/README.md

 #### 2. Configure Frontend URL:

 Open the file `config.php` and find the line with `define('CLIENT_URL', 'http://your-frontend-url');`.
 Replace the URL inside the single quotes with your frontend URL:
+Edit `db_connect.php` to add your username , password and database name

 ```php
 define('CLIENT_URL', 'http://your-frontend-url');